shahroudy/advent_of_code/python/aoc2021/README.md

 image expands by one pixel in each direction at each step.

 ## Day 21: [Dirac Dice](https://adventofcode.com/2021/day/21) &rarr; [Solution](./day21/d21.py)
+A puzzle of turn-based dice rolling game!\
+We have two pawns on a circular board of 10 positions (1-10), and the initial positions of the pawns are given in the input.\
+Each player rolls a dice three times and moves their pawn forward by the sum of the rolls.

+In part 1, the die is a 100-sided deterministic one i.e. it rolls 1,2,3,... \
+and each pawn rolls three times and moves forward by the sum of the rolls, and adds the new position to their score.\
+The game ends when one of the players reaches a score of at least 1000.\
+Implementing the simulation of this game is straightforward and efficient enough.

+But in part 2, the die is a quantum die that splits the universe into 3 new universes for each roll (with outcomes 1, 2, and 3).\
+The game goes on similarly, but the end game criteria is now 21 (or more) points.\
+And we need to find the number of universes where each player wins, and return the maximum of the two.\
+The brute-force simulation of all possible universes is not tractable here anymore!

+### Optimizations:
+* The "number of universes" gives us a clue, that Dynamic Programming can be used here.
+* We can model each step of the game as a state consisting of:
+  * positions of both players
+  * scores of both players
+  * whose turn it is, and
+  * how many universes are in this state.
+* Then, we can use a queue to process each state, and for each state, we can generate all the possible next states based on the possible outcomes of the x3 quantum die rolls (3, 4, ..., 9).
+* One extra trick that improves the run-time in more than two orders of magnitude, is to keep the counts of scenarios out of the state itself, so that we can aggregate the counts for the same state together along the way!
+  * I used a `counter` dictionary for this purpose.

 ## Day 22: [Reactor Reboot](https://adventofcode.com/2021/day/22) &rarr; [Solution](./day22/d22.py)
 ## Day 23: [Amphipod](https://adventofcode.com/2021/day/23) &rarr; [Solution](./day23/d23.py)
 ## Day 24: [Arithmetic Logic Unit](https://adventofcode.com/2021/day/24) &rarr; [Solution](./day24/d24.py)